karstenda/loro-protocol/protocol-e2ee.md

 Req and Recv follow the same join/sync rules as `%LOR`:

-- JoinRequest carries authentication and a document version (opaque to the protocol).
+- JoinRequest carries application-defined join metadata (often auth) and a document version (both opaque to the protocol).
 Recv may respond with JoinResponseOk, JoinError, and may push missing updates.
 - When sending updates, Req packs one or more `%ELO` records into a `DocUpdate` payload.
 If large, use fragments per the base protocol.
 - Recv broadcasts received updates to other subscribers in the same room.
 - Leave unsubscribes from the room.